 An easier approach would be to use a stock screener.
-By using stock screeners, you can apply few filters (like PE ratio, debt to equity ratio, market cap etc) specific to the industry which you are investigating and get a list of limited stocks based on the criteria applied.
+By using stock screeners, you can apply a few filters (like PE ratio, debt to equity ratio, market cap, etc) specific to the industry which you are investigating and get a list of limited stocks based on the criteria applied.

 4. What is the appropriate amount of time to spend while researching stocks?

-It depends whether you are trading on investing in stocks.
+It depends on whether you are trading or investing in stocks.

-Nevertheless, few IPOs has given amazing returns to its shareholders in the past for long consistent years.
-If you are able to find such IPOs which are very promising (good business model, strong financials, efficient management and leader, decent valuation etc), then feel free to invest in them.
-However, in general, most IPOs are not worth investing.
+Nevertheless, few IPOs have given amazing returns to their shareholders in the past for long consistent years.
+If you are able to find such IPOs which are very promising (good business model, strong financials, efficient management and leader, decent valuation, etc), then feel free to invest in them.
+However, in general, most IPOs are not worth investing in.

 6. My stock is down by 60%.
 How much further down can it can go?